YouthBuild

 The YouthBuild Program for Choctaw County provides educational instruction, occupational skills training, classroom and hands on construction training for at-risk youth ages 16-24 who have previously dropped out of high school, are adjudicated, are aging out of foster care, possess a disability, are homeless, or qualify as at risk participants.
 YouthBuild simultaneously addresses issues facing low-income communities including housing, education, employment and leadership development.

 During the 16-week program, participants will spend 50 percent of their time engaged in education instruction, 40 percent of their time applying construction skills learned to aid low-income families with building a home, and the remaining 10 percent participating in meaningful community service projects.
-Students will alternate days in Penn Foster High School or GED Classroom instruction and construction training; leadership building activities; community service projects and other aspects of the YouthBuild program.
+Students will alternate days in Penn Foster High School Classroom instruction and construction training; leadership building activities; community service projects and other aspects of the YouthBuild program.
 YouthBuild participants will receive monetary incentives based on performance while in the program.

 YouthBuild Program participants will receive approximately a combined 600 hours of education instruction, occupational skills training, and leadership development activities with an additional twelve months of follow-up services.

-Jami Reich – Program Director
+Jami Meredith – Program Director

 Becky Powers– Case Manager

-Ethan Carroll – Construction Instructor
+Jerry Brandon – Construction Instructor

 Alisha Anderson– Job Developer